on-nix/python/README.md

 Valid `pythonVersion`s are: `3.6`, `3.7`, `3.8` and `3.9`.

-The output is a small setup script that you can `source`.
+The output contains a setup script that you can `source`.
 For instance:

 ```bash